You Are (as smart as) What You Eat

 The researchers found some striking connections between nutrition and brain health.
 This study also found that those people who had higher levels of healthy nutrients in their body had higher scores on cognitive tests than people with lower levels.

 This can be one explanation for the strong positive parental and professional anecdotal reports from the food supplement Nutriiveda (NV) Original includes the addition of all the essential amino acids and the majority of other essential nutrients through food ingredients provided by the original formula of Nutriiveda (NV).
 Parental as well as professional anecdotal including from medical doctors and therapists in the US and around the globe, claim improvements in close to 100% of the patients they advise to take NV original.
-Nutriiveda (NV) Original, an all natural healthy meal supplement, formulated and endorsed by Dr. Deepak Chopra, that contains over 22 vitamins and minerals, high quality protein, soluble fiber, and all the essential amino acids.
+Nutriiveda (NV) Original, an all natural healthy meal supplement, endorsed by The Chopra Center, that contains over 22 vitamins and minerals, high quality protein, soluble fiber, and all the essential amino acids.
 Nutrients in NV original are from food sources.
 NV Original is casein and gluten free, and also tested free of any heavy metals, hormones, pesticides or herbicides, stimulants, preservatives, or any genetically modified or synthetic contaminants.
 The same positive relationship was found for omega-3 fatty acids (from fish oils or algae), which have previously been linked to better brain health.

 Feeding your child unhealthy “junk” foods can lower your child’s cognitive abilities.